gobbez/ChessBot_Zoe/README.md

 #### Current version

-For now it uses one of the 4 datasets based on opponent level in order to recognize and make best move and, if the position isn't found (is it possible?), it just does a random move.
+For now it uses Stockfish with different analysis times in base of the opponent Elo and position evaluation.
+I'm working on adding some specific opening Repertories and Ollama for chat with the user (soon!)

 Working to make it improve!

+##### About this repo

+Please note that most of the Python files in this repo aren't used.
+But i left them to track the progresses made and because certain code had potential.

 ##### Thanks